Are you an EAL student worrying about the listening component of the new study design?

 - Accurate use of grammar, spelling and punctuation.

-Are you feeling more confident for section A with a couple of handy hints in your pocket?
+Are you feeling more confident for the VCE EAL Listening section with a couple of handy hints in your pocket?
 I hope you are!
 Give it a go, it is not as scary as you think!